liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

 ### Removed render Method from AssetRenderer API and WorkflowHandler API
-- **Date:** 2015-Jul-3
+- **Date:** 2015-Jul-03
 - **JIRA Ticket:** LPS-56705

 #### What changed?

-The method `render` has been removed from the interface `AssetRenderer` and `WorkflowHandler`.
+The method `render` has been removed from the interfaces `AssetRenderer` and `WorkflowHandler`.

 #### Who is affected?

-This affects any Java code calling the method `render` on an `AssetRenderer` or `WorkflowHandler` class, or Java classes overriding the `render` method of this classes.
+This affects any Java code calling the method `render` on an `AssetRenderer` or `WorkflowHandler` class, or Java classes overriding the `render` method of these classes.

 #### How should I update my code?

 The method `render` was used to return the path of a JSP, including the configuration of a portlet.
 That method is now available for the same AssetRender API extending the `BaseJSPAssetRenderer` class, and is called `getJspPath`.